nik-rev/blog/content/blog/2025-09-18_multi_line_string_literals_in_rust.md

 ---
-title: Multi-line string literals in Rust
+title: A novel approach to multi-line strings in Rust
 ---

 Writing multi-line strings in Rust is quite awkward: